Firing Line (TV program): Buckley's persona

-Buckley addressed his guests as "Mr." or "Mrs." He once called Margaret Thatcher "Margaret" because he thought she had addressed him as "Bill".
+Buckley usually addressed his guests as "Mr." or "Mrs." He once called Margaret Thatcher "Margaret" because he thought she had addressed him as "Bill".
 He was embarrassed later when he saw the transcript and realized she had been referring to a legislative bill.
 He immediately wrote a personal letter of apology to the Prime Minister.

 For the show's 15th anniversary in 1981, Senator Daniel Patrick Moynihan, Vernon Jordan, Henry Kissinger, and Louis Auchincloss presided over a party for Buckley at the New York Yacht Club.

 Guests

 Prominent guests on the program included: